truenas/middleware/docs/userguide/freenas_system.rst

 * **Clone:** used to create a copy of the highlighted boot environment.

 * **Delete:** used to delete the highlighted entries, which also removes these entries from the boot menu.
-You **can not** delete an entry that has been activated.
-If you need to delete an entry that you created and it is currently activated, first activate another entry, which will clear the *On reboot* field of the currently activated entry.
+Since you can not delete an entry that has been activated, this button will not appear for the active boot environment.
+If you need to delete an entry that you created and it is currently  activated, first activate another entry, which will clear the
+  *On reboot* field of the currently activated entry.

 The buttons above the boot entries can be used to: